-10 yments due by periou
+rayments due by period

-Less than 1 to 3 3 to 5 More than
+Less than 1 to 3 ss than 1 to 3 3 to 5 More than

-1 year years years 5 years Total
+1 year years year years years 5 years Total

-\$ 345 \$570 \$332 \$ - \$1,247
+\$ 345 \$570 345 \$570 \$332 \$ - \$1,247

 JOBS Act Accounting Election

 The Jumpstart our Business Startups Act of 2012, or the JOBS Act, permits an "emerging growth company" such as us to take advantage of an extended transition period to comply with new or revised accounting standards applicable to public companies.
 We are choosing to "opt out" of this provision and, as a result, we will comply with new or revised accounting standards as required when they are adopted.
 This decision to opt out of the extended transition period under the JOBS Act is irrevocable.